 Richard McCourt, PhD

-Associate Curator of Botany, Academy of Natural Sciences of Drexel University
+Director of the Center for Systematic Biology and Evolution, Academy of Natural Sciences of Drexel University

 - BS, Biology, Lewis and Clark College, 1974

 - MS, Ecology & Evolutionary Biology, University of Arizona, 1979

 - PhD, Ecology & Evolutionary Biology, University of Arizona, 1983

 Richard McCourt’s research is on the biodiversity, evolution, ecology, and systematics of green algae, specifically a group known as charophyte algae.
 These green algae are among the closest living algal relatives of land plants and include some well-known algae such as stoneworts and Spirogyra.
 He is working on reconstructing the phylogeny of these algae-that is, the evolutionary tree of green algae and land plants.
 A comprehensive phylogeny of green algae will help explain ancient evolutionary events that allowed the descendants of green algae to emerge from their habitats in freshwater ponds and diversify into the hundreds of thousands of species that live on land today.

 McCourt has also conducted research on the ecology of intertidal algae in the Gulf of California, Sonora, Mexico.
 He studied habitat partitioning and phenology (seasonal patterns of growth and reproduction) of sympatric species of Sargassum, large brown seaweeds that occur in huge floating masses in Atlantic gyres, as well as in subtidal and intertidal areas in the subtropics and tropics.
 He has also worked in historical botany, publishing a number of papers on the Lewis and Clark Herbarium at the Academy, and he co-authored with Earle E. Spamer a Special Publication CD-ROM and a short book on the Lewis and Clark Herbarium.

 Assembling the Green Algal Tree of Life, www.gratol.org